Stuffed Plantain Cups (Tostones Rellenos) ~ Cute little cups of scrumptiousness, filled with shredded beef and topped with mayo and ketchup.

 I can’t begin to tell you just how good these are.
 I made the tostones just as you would regular tostones.
 If you don’t yet know how that goes, check it out here.
-To make the cups, I used a tostonera that literaly presses the plantains into cups.
-Here is the Tostonera I used.
-I love this one and really recommend it.
-If you don’t own this type of tostonera, you can press the platains with a regular tostonera, or a dish plate, or a bottle, into a disk and simply form the disk into a cup using your hands.
+To make the cups, I used a tostonera that literally presses the plantains into cups.
+If you don’t own this type of tostonera, you can press the plantains with a regular tostonera, or a dish plate, or a bottle, into a disk and simply form the disk into a cup using your hands.
 Then, you fry the plantain cup for a second time, until golden brown and crispy.
 Finally, stuff the cups with your favorite filling.
-For this recipe, I stuffed my platain cups with this delicious Slow Cooker Shredded Beef I had leftover from the previous night.
+For this recipe, I stuffed my plantain cups with this delicious Slow Cooker Shredded Beef I had leftover from the previous night.
 I love it when I can recreate meals from one dish.
 Don’t you?

 Now, go ahead and try it.
 Please do come back and tell me how you like it.
 I’d love to hear what you think.
 Enjoy!

 - 3 cups canola oil for frying